+- (e) credit granted or made available without payment of interest or any other charge, - (f) a credit agreement under which no interest is charged provided the consumer agrees to repay the credit in a single payment, or - (g) a credit agreement between an employer and an employee made on terms which are more favourable to the employee than terms offered generally to the public in the normal 10 course of business. - 5.-(1) The Director shall have the following functions for the Functions of purposes of this Act in addition to the other powers conferred on him by this Act-

-- (a) to keep under general review practices or proposed practices in relation to any of the obligations imposed on persons by any provision of this Act, - 30 (b) to carry out investigations of any such practices or proposed practices where he considers that in the public interest, such investigations are proper or the Minister so requests, - (c) to request persons engaging in or proposing to engage in 35 such practices as are, or are likely to be, contrary to the obligations imposed on them by any provision of this Act to discontinue or refrain from such practices, - (d) to institute proceedings, after consultation with the Central Bank, in the High Court for orders requiring persons 40 engaging or proposing to engage in any practices as are, or are likely to be, contrary to the obligations imposed on them by any provision of this Act, to discontinue or refrain from such practices (having been requested under paragraph (d) to so discontinue or refrain and failed to do 45 so), and
+- 15 (a) to keep under general review practices or proposed practices in relation to any of the obligations imposed on persons by any provision of this Act, - (b) to carry out investigations of any such practices or proposed practices where he considers that in the public interest, 20 such investigations are proper or the Minister so requests,

-- (e) to investigate complaints concerning possible breaches of the provisions of this Act and in deciding whether to conduct such an investigation the Director may have regard to the existence of other dispute settling procedures. - (2) The Director may provide in response to complaints or otherwise, information or advice to consumers concerning credit agreements, and, in particular, on the obligations imposed on creditors or other persons by this Act.

-Powers of Director in respect of investigations.

-5.-(1) The Director may, for the purposes of an investigation by him under this Act, require any person who, in the opinion of the Director is in possession of information, or has a record or thing in his power or control, that is relevant to the investigation to furnish that information, record or thing to the Director and, where appropriate, may require the person to attend before him for that purpose and the person shall comply with the requirements.
+- (c) to request persons engaging in or proposing to engage in such practices as are, or are likely to be, contrary to the obligations imposed on them by any provision of this Act to discontinue or refrain from such practices, - (d) to institute proceedings, after consultation with the Central Bank, in the High Court for orders requiring persons engaging or proposing to engage in any practices as are, or are likely to be, contrary to the obligations imposed on them by any provision of this Act, to discontinue or refrain from such practices (having been requested under paragraph (c) to so discontinue or refrain and failed to do so), - (e) to investigate complaints concerning possible breaches of the provisions of this Act and in deciding whether to conduct 35 such an investigation the Director may have regard to the existence of other dispute settling procedures, and - (f) to publish Codes of Practice setting out conduct regarding credit agreements, in order to secure transparency and 40 fairness in relation to the terms of credit agreements and the conduct of agents dealing with the consumer. - (2) The Director may provide in response to complaints or otherwise, information or advice to consumers concerning credit agreements and consumer hire agreements, and, in particular, on the 45 obligations imposed on creditors or other persons by this Act. - 6.-(1) The Director may, for the purposes of an investigation by Powers of Director him under this Act, require any person who, in the opinion of the in respect of investigations.
+Director is in possession of information, or has a record or thing in his power or control, that is relevant to the investigation to furnish that information, record or thing to the Director and, where appropriate, may require the person to attend before him for that purpose and the person shall comply with the requirement.

-(2) A person to whom a requirement is addressed under this section shall be entitled to the same immunities and privileges as if he were a witness before a court.
+- (2) A person to whom a requirement is addressed under this section shall be entitled to the same immunities and privileges as if he were a witness before a court. - (3) A person shall not by act or omission obstruct or hinder the Director in the performance of his functions under this Act or do any other thing which would, if the Director were a court having power to commit for contempt of court, be in contempt of such court.

-- (3) A person shall not by act or omission obstruct or hinder the Director in the performance of his functions under this Act or do any 20 other thing which would, if the Director were a court having power to commit for contempt of court, be in contempt of such court. - (4) Where a person is in contempt under subsection (3) the Director may apply to the High Court to commit the person for such contempt.
+(4) Where a person is in contempt under subsection (3) the Director may apply to the High Court to commit the person for such contempt.